Making Their Best Move

 A team of LAS students is beating expectations in chess—again.

-If you can’t resist an underdog story, look no further than the Illini Chess Club.
-With no coaches, scholarships, or grand masters—trademarks of today’s powerhouse university chess teams—the club is sending a team to the national “Final Four” tournament for the second year in a row.
+If you can’t resist an underdog story, look no further than the Illinois Chess Club.
+With no coaches, scholarships, or grand masters—trademarks of today’s powerhouse university chess teams—the club sent a team to the national “Final Four” tournament for the second year in a row.

-Prior to last year, Illinois hadn’t sent a team to the Final Four since 1991.
+They placed fourth at this year’s Final Four.
+Prior to 2013, Illinois hadn’t sent a team to the Final Four since 1991.

-Auger and Rosen, a sophomore in mathematics and computer science, have known each other since they grew up near Chicago.
-They shared the same chess coach and went to the same chess tournaments, and each were considered to be among the country’s top youth players.
-Likewise, each turned down chess scholarships at other schools to attend the University of Illinois (which offers no chess scholarships).
+Two of the team members, Auger and Rosen, a sophomore in mathematics and computer science, have known each other since they grew up near Chicago.
+They shared the same chess coach and went to the same chess tournaments, and both were considered to be among the country’s top youth players.
+Likewise, both turned down chess scholarships at other schools to attend the University of Illinois (which offers no chess scholarships).

 The team’s fortunes received a serendipitous boost in early fall 2013, during a Quad Day promotion to attract new players to the club.
 They offered $5 to anyone who could beat them, and one of the passersby who took up the challenge was Xin Luo, now a junior in mathematics and economics.
-Luo, a native of China, was one of the country’s top youth players—a National Rapid Chess Champion at age 10—before his studies took him away from the game.
+Luo, a native of China, was one of the country’s top youth players, being National Rapid Chess Champion in China at age 10, before his studies took him away from the game.
 He figured he was about to make an easy $5—but Auger beat him.

 “Being mad for that, I decided to go to chess club and try to find out all the good players in the club,” Luo recalls.
 He’s been playing with them ever since.